Gmail Plugin

 Use the general URL for the database, not the URL of a specific page in the database.
 For example, use https://mycompany.odoo.com, not https://mycompany.odoo.com/web#cids=1&action=menu.

-Finally, click Allow to let Gmail access the Axsys database.
+Finally, click Allow to let Gmail access the Progrid database.
 The browser will then show a Success! message.
 After that, close the window.
-The Gmail inbox and Axsys database are now connected.
+The Gmail inbox and Progrid database are now connected.